 Low Income Taxpayer Clinic

 A Low Income Taxpayer Clinic is an organization independent from the Internal Revenue Service (IRS) that represents low-income taxpayers before the IRS in audit, appeals, collections and federal tax litigation.
-The clinic is unique in that it encourages student participants who are earning their Masters in Tax (MT) or Masters of Law in Taxation (LLM) degrees to get involved.
+The clinic is unique in that it encourages student participants who are earning their Master of Taxation (MT) or Master of Laws in Taxation (LLM) degrees to get involved.
 Students participating in the clinic gain valuable experience handling client matters, researching individual and small business tax issues and working directly with the IRS and Colorado Department of Revenue.

 Get Involved